dszp/MSP-Scripts/Pax8 Invoice Analysis for Azure, AVD, Nerdio/README.md

 We take the output and open the two resulting .csv files from the subfolder in Excel and Save As .xlsx files in the same folder, to make saving formatting and updates easier.

-It's not yet provided with sample data, but we take the resulitng `analysis.csv` file and use it to build a pivot table in Excel, where we add new lines each month and have the following additional columns we add to the five in `analysis.csv` which we then save as the file `new_analysis-thru-yyyy-MM.xlsx` in the same folder:
+It's not yet provided with sample data, but we take the resulting `analysis.csv` file and use it to build a pivot table in Excel, where we add new lines each month and have the following additional columns we add to the five in `analysis.csv` which we then save as the file `new_analysis-thru-yyyy-MM.xlsx` in the same folder:
 - retail_price (we manually update the price these items were sold to the client from their invoice to this column of the spreadsheet)
 - margin_from_price_vs_cost (calculated value of the retail_price column minus the cost_total column, for us the Excel formula is `=F2-C2`)